gensart-x/sora-erlyana/README.md

 ## Want to try it out ?

-Do the message here ! : <a href="https://wa.me/6285210846946">WhatsApp Sora</a>
+Do the message here ! : <a href="https://wa.me/6288274492746">WhatsApp Sora</a>

 > [!NOTE]
-> Do note too that if you want to try Sora, USE, IT, WISELY.
-Or I will remove the try-out link above or block your number from Sora.
+> Do note too that if you want to try Sora, use it wisely.
+Or I'll block your number from _her_.

 ## Current Status 🟢

-Actively maintained, if you have any feedback, please drop it at Issues tab.
+Actively watched for maintenance.
+If you have any feedback, you can drop it at Issues tab.

 # Technology Used <!-- {docsify-ignore} -->